-- The use of prescription drugs and/or over the counter medications must be reported to the Company if such use has the ability to impair the safe performance of job duties.
-In some circumstances, a Physician's determination that using the drug or medication in question should not impair the ability of the employee to perform his/her job function may be necessary. - 2.
-Use of a prescription or legal drug that results in a positive drug test will be subject to disciplinary action when: - The employee failed to notify the employee's supervisor, before beginning work, that the employee was taking medications or drugs which might interfere with the safe and/or effective performance of duties; - b.
-Verification of valid current prescription or legal use of such drug is not provided to the MRO by the next scheduled work day; or - c.
-Misuse of the prescription or recommended drug has been established by the MRO. - 3.
-If the MRO determines there is a legitimate medical explanation for the positive test results, the MRO may report the test result to GROUSE MOUNTAIN ENVIRONMENTAL CONSULTANTS, LLC as negative.
+- b.
+If the prescription drug use has the ability to cause production or safety problems, a supervisor may grant the employee sick leave, if available, or temporarily assign the worker different duties. - c.
+Use of a prescription or legal drug that results in a positive drug test will be subject to disciplinary action when: - 1) The employee failed to notify the employee's supervisor, before beginning work, that the employee was taking medications or drugs which might interfere with the safe and /or effective performances of duties; - 2) Verification of valid current prescription or legal use of such drug is not provided upon request by the next scheduled work day; or - 3) Misuse of the prescription or recommended drug has been established by the MRO.